acts-project/acts/docs/core/experimental_geometry.md

 * a list of surface canidates to be tested within the `currentVolume`
 * a current position, direction, momentum, charge and magnetic field

-Several navigation delegates built upon the {class}`Acts::Delegate` template class are defined and can be adapted and specialized for dedicated detector layouts.
+Several navigation delegates built upon the {class}`Acts::Delegate<>` template class are defined and can be adapted and specialized for dedicated detector layouts.
 These delegates are called:

 * {class}`Acts::Experimental::SurfaceCandidatesUpdator` that is called for updating the information at initialization, within the volume or at a volume switch caused by traversing a portal
 * {class}`Acts::Experimental::DetectorVolumeUpdator` which is attached to a {class}`Acts::Experimental::Portal` and switches to a new volume environment when traversing a portal
-* {class}`Acts::Experimental::DetecorVolumeFinder` which allows to find a volume by simple a global position (and is usually only needed at initialization of the navigation)
+* {class}`Acts::Experimental::DetectorVolumeFinder` which allows to find a volume by simple a global position (and is usually only needed at initialization of the navigation)

 ## Detailed Description